dundalek/closh/README.md

-# closh - Command shell based on Clojure
+# closh - Bash-like shell based on Clojure

 Closh combines the best of traditional unix shells with the power of Clojure.
 It aims to be a modern alternative to bash.